Research Article

 Results

 The results should be presented clearly and precisely.
 Do not include interpretation of results or interpretation of statistical analysis.
 Cite all tables and figures.
+Where applicable, indicate the level of significance.

 Discussion